Subgroup induction property for branch groups: Introduction

 In recent years, the subgroup induction property of a branch group $G$ turned out to be a versatile tool.
-For example, it was used in \cite{MR4082048} to compute the Cantor-Bendixon rank of $\Grig$ and $G_3$, in \cite{L2019} to describe the weakly maximal subgroups (subgroups that are maximal for the property of being of infinite index) of $G$ and in \cite{GLN2019} to give a characterization of finitely generated subgroups of $G$, which was used to show that (if $G$ has the congruence subgroup property and some other minor technical hypothesis) $G$ is subgroup separable.
+For example, it was used in~\cite{MR4082048} to compute the Cantor-Bendixson rank of $\Grig$ and $G_3$, in~\cite{L2019} to describe the \defi{weakly maximal subgroups} (subgroups that are maximal for the property of being of infinite index) of $G$ and in~\cite{GLN2019} to give a characterisation of finitely generated subgroups of $G$.

 The aim of this article is twofold: first, to expand the list of properties implied by the subgroup induction property, and second, to expand the list of groups known to satisfy this property.
-With regard to the first goal, we prove the following. \begin{theoremA} Let $G$ be a finitely generated weakly branch group with the subgroup induction property, then $G$ is torsion.
-If $G$ is branch, it is just infinite.
+With regard to the first goal, we consider two versions of the subgroup induction property, one a priori weaker than the other, see Subsections~\ref{SubSec:Def} and~\ref{SubSec:Alternative}.
+With regard to the weak version, which we call the \defi{weak subgroup induction property}, we prove the following: \begin{theoremA} Let $G$ be a finitely generated branch group with the weak subgroup induction property.
+Then $G$ is torsion and just infinite.
+If moreover the intersection of all finite-index maximal subgroups of $G$ is not trivial (e.g. if $G$ is a $p$-group), then every maximal subgroup of $G$ is of finite index. \end{theoremA} If we moreover suppose that $G$ is self-replicating (see Definition~\ref{def:Self-Similar}), then we obtain \begin{theoremA} Let $G\leq\Aut(T_d)$ be a finitely generated self-replicating branch group with the weak subgroup induction property and let $H$ be a finitely generated subgroup of~$G$.
+Then, $H$ is commensurable with one of $\{1\}$, $G$, $G^{(\times 2)}$, \dots, $G^{(\times d-1)}$. \end{theoremA} Note that the article~\cite{FGLN2023} establishes conditions under which any finitely generated subgroup $H$ of $G$ possesses a so-called \defi{block structure}, from which it is easy to deduce that $H$ is commensurable with one of one of $\{1\}$, $G$, $G^{(\times 2)}$, \dots, $G^{(\times d-1)}$.
+However, our hypotheses for Theorem~\ref{Thm:IntroWeak2} are weaker than those of~\cite{FGLN2023}, so our result cannot be deduced from that one.

-If, moreover, $G$ is a branch $p$-group, then all of its maximal subgroups are of finite index. \end{theoremA} In fact, the condition of $G$ being a $p$-group can be relaxed, see Proposition~\ref{Prop:MaxFinite}, Lemma~\ref{Lemma:DerivedSubgroup} and the discussion below it.
-We also obtain (see Theorem~\ref{Thm:Intro2Generalized} for a more general statement) \begin{theoremA} Let $G\leq\Aut(T_d)$ be a self-replicating branch group such that $\Stab_G(v)=\Stab_G(\level{1})$ for every vertex $v$ on the first level.
-Suppose that $G$ has the subgroup induction property and let $H$ be an infinite finitely generated subgroup of~$G$.
-Then $H$ is commensurable with one of $G$, $G^2, \dots, G^{d-1}$.
+With regard to the stronger version of the subgroup induction property, which we simply call the \defi{subgroup induction property}, we show that it implies subgroup separability, among other things (see Theorems~\ref{thm:commmax} and~\ref{Thm:StrongSeparability} for more general statements). \begin{theoremA} Let $G\leq\Aut(T)$ be a finitely generated self-similar branch group with the subgroup induction property.
+Then, $G$ is subgroup separable.